 Strategy 5.1: Ensure that the planning and installation of future utility services reflect community preferences.

-Action 5.1.1: Develop design and installation standards for all new or replacement utility services in the planning area.
+Action 5.1.1: County Planning, in coordination with the community, will develop design and installation standards for all new or replacement utility services in the planning area.
 All improvements must be designed to maintain the rural character of the community.
 This will include a public process for input from residents, business owners and property owners.

-Action 5.1.2: Encourage policies that require all new and replacement utility services within the Planning Area must be installed underground or, if this is not possible, installed in such a manner so as to mitigate the aesthetic impact on the rural character of the community and surrounding natural environment.
+Action 5.1.2: LCVA will encourage policies that require all new and replacement utility services within the Planning Area must be installed underground or, if this is not possible, installed in such a manner so as to mitigate the aesthetic impact on the rural character of the community and surrounding natural environment.

+Action 5.1.3: LCVA will coordinate with PNM to develop solutions to address the frequent electricity outages in Lower La Cienega.

 Goal 6: Ensure solid waste is appropriately disposed.